scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

    :scale: 40%
    :figclass: w

-   A) Active parcels, B) posterior probability maps (PPMs), and C) estimated HRFs generated by PyHRF for the dataset ``ds000114`` and the finger tapping task.
+   A) Active parcels, B) PPMs, and C) estimated HRFs generated by PyHRF for the dataset ``ds000114`` and the finger tapping task.
 D) Shows the unthresholded statistical maps shared on the site ``Neurovault`` for the same dataset and task.
 The cut z=60 shows a high activation in the *supplementary motor area* and the *left primary sensorimotor cortex*. :label:`output`

 Concluding Remarks
 ------------------

-In this paper we presented PyHRF, a software to analyze fMRI data using a joint detection-estimation (JDE) approach of the cerebral activity.
-It jointly detects cortical activation and estimates the hemodynamic response function (HRF), in contrast to existing tools, that consider the HRF as constant over the brain and over subjects, thus aiming to improve the reliability of the results.
+In this paper we presented PyHRF, a software to analyze fMRI data using a Joint Detection-Estimation (JDE) approach of the cerebral activity.
+It jointly detects cortical activation and estimates the Hemodynamic Response Function (HRF), in contrast to existing tools, that consider the HRF as constant over the brain and over subjects, thus aiming to improve the reliability of the results.

 PyHRF is an open source software that has evolved rapidly over the last few years.
-As we showed, it allows to generate posterior probability maps (PPMs) to describe the significance of the activation in each region of the brain.
+As we showed, it allows to generate Posterior Probability Maps (PPMs) to describe the significance of the activation in each region of the brain.
 Moreover, PyHRF uses efficient estimation methods in order to provide a fast tool.
-Currently, the package does not provide a finely tuned initialization of the parameters of the JDE model, which may be a cumbersome process for the user.
+Currently, the package does not provide finely tuned values for the parameters of the JDE model, leaving the user the cumbersome task of finding the best values for the estimation.

-Since 2013, PyHRF has started to evolve to deal with Functional Arterial Spin Labelling (fASL) :cite:`Vincent13` data, including a physiological prior to make the perfusion estimation more robust :cite:`Frau14b` :cite:`Frau15a`.
+Since 2013, PyHRF has started to evolve to deal with functional Arterial Spin Labelling (fASL) :cite:`Vincent13` data, including a physiological prior to make the perfusion estimation more robust :cite:`Frau14b` :cite:`Frau15a`.
 A fast solution for fASL based on VEM was proposed in :cite:`Frau15b`, with